 Block Trade

-When conducting a block trade on the open market, traders must be cautious as the transaction can result in significant volume changes and impact the market value of the acquired shares or bonds.
-Therefore, block trades are typically executed through a middleman rather than directly from a hedge fund or investment bank.
+When conducting a block trade on the open market, traders need to exercise caution as the transaction can result in significant volume changes and impact the market value of the acquired shares or bonds.
+Therefore, it is common to execute block trades through a middleman rather than directly from a hedge fund or investment bank.

-According to the New York Stock Exchange, a block trade in the stock market should involve at least 10,000 shares, while in the treasuries market, it should be $200,000 in bonds.
-However, in reality, these amounts are often much larger.
-Block trades involve well-known corporations or blue-chip equities and are classified as over-the-counter (OTC) commodities, traded outside the open market or a centralized exchange.
+In the traditional stock market, the New York Stock Exchange defines a block trade as involving at least 10,000 shares, while in the treasuries market, it should be $200,000 in bonds.
+However, in practice, these amounts are often much larger.
+Block trades typically involve well-known corporations or blue-chip equities and are classified as over-the-counter (OTC) commodities, traded outside the open market or a centralized exchange.
 This helps maintain the price of the securities as the open market fluctuates.

 In the futures market, blockchain technology plays a significant role.
-Futures trading involves a contract that allows two parties to buy and sell a financial asset at a predetermined price on a future date.
+Futures trading involves contracts that allow two parties to buy and sell financial assets at a predetermined price on a future date.
 While similar to block trading, futures trading operates on a much larger scale and includes derivatives related to stocks, foreign currency, commodities, and indexes.
 A block transaction in futures or options stands out from others in the same category.

 In the blockchain environment, block trading follows similar principles.
 Many major crypto exchanges, such as Binance, offer customized block trading mechanisms for trading large block sizes, typically exceeding 10 BTC.
 Additionally, these exchanges provide over-the-counter (OTC) trading as an alternative to trading directly on exchange order books for large orders, reducing the risk of affecting the token’s market price and execution level.